w-smith/express-passport/readme.md

   };
 ```

-As we did in the previous lesson, we generate a salt token and then hash the password using this new salt.
+As we mentioned in the previous lesson, we generate a salt token and then hash the password using this new salt.

 That's all for the signup strategy.